Grida Duma

-Grida Duma (born 11 June 1977) is an Albanian former politician, lecturer, and journalist.
+Grida Duma (born 11 June 1977) is an Albanian television presenter, former politician, lecturer and journalist.
 A member of the Democratic Party of Albania, she served as the Deputy Minister of European integration in the Berisha cabinet in the years 2011–2013.

 Education

 Grida is graduated with distinction in Sociology from the Faculty of Social Sciences of the University of Tirana.
 She has successfully completed her post graduate studies in the Central European University in Hungary and the University of Nebraska–Lincoln in the United States.
 She received a MA in Business Administration from the University of Tirana and holds a Doctorate Degree in Economics.

 She worked as a professor and lecturer for different Universities in Albania, including the University of Tirana where she was also head of the Department of Sociology in the Faculty of Social Sciences.

 Political career

 She started her political career as the Deputy Minister of European integration during the years 2011–2013.

-On the local elections of 2015 it was rumored that she would candidate for Mayor in Tirana but later was announced her candidacy for the Municipality of Durres.
-She failed to win the popular vote to become mayor.
+On the local elections of 2015 it was rumored that she would candidate for Mayor in Tirana but later was announced her candidacy for the Municipality of Durrës.